Easy vegan gingerbread cookies that can be made soft or crunchy. They have just the right amount of warm spices and a hint of molasses!

 Two image collage rolling out dough and cutting dough with gingerbread man cutter.

-The time it will take to bake gingerbread cookies will depend on their size and whether you'd like soft or crunchy cookies.
-Also, keep in mind that they will soften over time.
-These are some approximate times:
+The baking time for your cookies will depend on their size and whether you want them to be soft or crunchy.
+Here are some approximate baking times:

 • 4 inch cookies: For soft cookies, bake for 12 minutes.
 For crunchy cookies, bake for 15 minutes.